nanoexpress/ultimate-oss/README.md

 - Much more stable, error percent was decreased by 99%
 - The fastest member in the **nanoexpress** family

+### Users

+This project for free users always as-is and support and/or any feature/bug-fix request will be done based on author time and status, so please be patient or any PR's are welcome

 ### Sponsors

 See [here](https://nanoexpress.js.org/sponsors) `[E]`